CBEP-SoCB/Presumpscot_WQ_sum/Analysis/Data_Notes.md

 Clss          | Water quality class this site meets based on the geometric mean *E. coli* values.
 Clss_inst_10  | Water quality class this site meets based on the geometric mean *E. coli* values, modified so any site with greater than a 10% probability of failing instantaneous water quality criteria is classified as having "Poor" water quality.
 Many sites get downgraded by this test.
 Clss_inst_20  | Water quality class this site meets based on the geometric mean *E. coli* values, modified so any site with greater than a 20% chance of failing instantaneous water quality criteria is classified as having "Poor" water quality.
 A small number of sites get downgraded by this test.

+Our preferred summary of water quality conditions is the "Class" data column.